 Apple releases urgent update to fix iOS 17 security issues

-Apple is encouraging iPhone users to download a new version of its latest operating system to patch two iOS 17.1.1 security issues.
+Apple is urging iPhone users to download a new version of its latest operating system to patch two iOS 17.1.1 security issues.

-The tech giant is urging customers to install the iOS 17.1.2 update, which does not include any new features, immediately.
+The tech giant wants customers to install the iOS 17.1.2 update, which does not include any new features, immediately.

 "This update provides important security fixes and is recommended for all users," Apple said on its website.